This disease was first described in British medical literature in the early years of the 20th century.

-Alport syndrome is caused by mutations in specific genes.
+Mutations in specific genes cause Alport syndrome.
 Genes provide instructions for creating proteins that play critical roles in many functions in the body.

-When a gene mutation occurs, the protein product can be defective, inefficient, or absent.
+The protein product can be defective, inefficient, or absent when a gene mutation occurs.
 Depending on the functions of the particular protein, this can affect many organ systems in the body.

-Alport syndrome is a genetic disease caused by a mutation in certain genes that make proteins called type IV collagen, which are important components of tissue found in the kidneys, ear, and eye.
+Alport syndrome is a genetic disease caused by a mutation in specific genes that make proteins called type IV collagen, essential components of tissue found in the kidneys, ear, and eye.

 There are a few ways that Alport syndrome runs in families:

 - Autosomal dominant inheritance: In autosomal dominant Alport syndrome, only one side of the family must have the mutation for Alport syndrome to pass it on to children.

 - Autosomal recessive inheritance: In autosomal recessive Alport syndrome, both sides of the family owe the mutation for Alport syndrome to pass on to children.

 - X-linked inheritance: The disease is usually passed from a mother who has the Alport syndrome mutation to her child in X-linked Alport syndrome.